alinedefreitasocn/alinedefreitasocn/README.md

 ### Hi there 👋
 My name is Aline

-- 🌊 I'm an oceanographer
+- 🌊 I'm a Coastal Engineer
-- 🏖️ with master's degree in Coastal Engineering
+- I'm on LeWagon Bootcamp

 <div align="center">